 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes 🗆 No 🖂

-The number of outstanding shares of the registrant's common stock at August 4, 2023 was 24,531,474.
+The number of outstanding shares of the registrant's common stock as of November 1, 2023 was 24,631,474.

 PROCESSA PHARMACEUTICALS, INC. TABLE OF CONTENTS